temporalio/documentation/docs-src/python/how-to-define-a-signal-in-python.md

 You can use `@workflow.signal(dynamic=True)`, which means all other unhandled Signals fall through to this.

-Your method parameters must be `self`, a string signal name, and a `*args` variable argument parameter.
+Your method parameters must be `self`, a string Signal name, and a `*args` variable argument parameter.

 ```python
 @workflow.signal(dynamic=True)